awsdocs/amazon-lex-developer-guide/doc_source/howitworks-builtins-slots.md

 | --- | --- | --- | --- |
 | [AMAZON\.NUMBER](built-in-slot-number.md) | Converts numeric words into digits | English \(US\) | Developer Preview |
 | [AMAZON\.TIME](built-in-slot-time.md) | Converts words that indicate times into a time format | English \(US\) | Available |

-The built\-in slot types are described in detail in the following sections\.